 The MiPC is a nationally accredited poison center with the American Association of Poison Control Centers (AAPCC).
 All calls are managed by physicians, nurses, pharmacists and other health care professionals with specific training in toxicology.
 Services provided to callers are free and confidential.

-The Michigan Poison Center is part of the Emergency Medicine Department at Wayne State University School of Medicine.
+The MiPC is part of the Emergency Medicine Department at Wayne State University School of Medicine.
 The MiPC is one of 55 accredited poison control centers across the nation and U.S territories (Puerto Rico, American Samoa, Micronesia, Guam, and the U.S. Virgin Islands).
-The MiPC operates 24 hours a day, 7 days a week, and every day of the year.
+The MiPC operates 24 hours a day, 7 days a week, every day of the year.